AthermoStudio/.github/profile/README.md

-# ThermoriaVerse
+# ThermoriaVerse Project
 [Polski](.github/profile/README_PL.md)

-**A work-in-progress sandbox game focused on exploration, progression, and achievements, built in C#.**
+**A work-in-progress sandbox game focused on exploration, progression, and achievements, is build here using C#.**

 ## Official Description of the game
 As the Architect, journey across a planet crafted from voxels—full of vibrant landscapes, life, and hidden powerful forces.